JOIN US AUGUST 18TH-21ST IN SUNNY SAN DIEGO FOR THE 2016 TIKI OASIS!!

 Get ready for the weekend by checking out our program with schedule of events and maps of vending areas

 Tiki Oasis is proud to announce the national premiere of the book, "Mai-Kai, History and Mystery of the Iconic Tiki Restaurant" by Tim "Swanky" Glazner will be available for pick up at the booksigning Saturday, August 20 11-12:30

-That's right, you can pre-order it here and be the first person to get your hands on this historic tome!
+That's right, you can be the first person to get your hands on this historic tome!
 Not only that, you can get it signed by Swanky AND Nani Maka, one of the original Mystery Girls and long time Mai-Kai dancer.
 Don't miss this once in a lifetime opportunity to get your book signed by the author and a legend featured in the book.

 What is Tiki Oasis?